UGAMOD – simulating tax and benefit policies for development in Uganda

 UGAMOD, the tax-benefit microsimulation model for Uganda, is a highly versatile yet easy to use tool for policy makers and researchers alike.
 It allows the user to analyse and compare the effects of different benefit policy scenarios on poverty, inequality, and government revenues.
 The model applies user-defined tax and benefit policy rules to micro-data on individuals and households and calculates the effects of these rules on household income.

-With UGAMOD, users can simulate hypothetical reforms of the tax-and-benefit system.
+With UGAMOD, users can simulate reforms of the Ugandan tax and benefit system.
 They can estimate, for example, the number of beneficiaries and analyse the characteristics of the prospective recipients of a hypothetical benefit.
-UGAMOD also allows users to implement hypothetical income tax and social security reforms and calculate their effects on the government budget.
+UGAMOD also allows users to implement hypothetical income tax and social security reforms and calculate their effects on inequality and the government budget.
+Existing policies or past policy reforms can be evaluated as well.

-- Do the prospective recipients work in the formal sector or not?
+- Do the prospective recipients of a new cash transfer work in the formal or informal sector?

 - How much would the proposed policy cost?